jonocen/lib-neuron/docs/README.md

 - API returns `0` on success and `-1` on invalid input/failure.
 - Most arrays are updated in-place through pointers.
 - Tensor layout for conv/pool APIs is flattened CHW (channel-major).
-- `examples/Other_Exaple.c` is a compact layer-array training demo.
+- `examples/Other_Exaple.c` is a compact layer-array training demo (name kept as-is to match the current filename/target).
 - `APIReference.md` is a complete function-by-function reference for all public headers.